openlab-apps/OpenWallet/README.md

-# About UU.COOL Wallet
+# About OpenWallet

-Welcome to UU.COOL Wallet, the open-source wallet crafted for the decentralized future of finance.
+Welcome to OpenWallet, the open-source wallet crafted for the decentralized future of finance.
 Our mission is to provide users with a secure and versatile solution supporting a wide range of cryptocurrencies, including Openverse, Bitcoin, Bitcoin Cash, Litecoin, Dogecoin, Dash, Ethereum, Tron, Ripple, Solana, Cardano, Cosmos, Polkadot, and Kusama.
 Our roadmap includes cross-platform support across Windows, macOS, web, and extensions for Chrome, Brave, and Mozilla Firefox.

 ## Networks